Wortley Top Forge

 Notes on Disabled Access

-Any would-be visitor who has special access requirements must remember that the Top Forge is an ancient site .
+Any would-be visitor who has special access requirements must remember that the Top Forge is a Historic site which is a protected Scheduled Ancient Monument and as such has many historic features that are not built to access modern standards.

 The majority of the site is surfaced with grass or gravel.